Christian Yelich Player Props: Brewers vs. Red Sox

-Christian Yelich -- hitting .214 with a double, two home runs, three walks and five RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Boston Red Sox, with Nick Pivetta on the mound, on April 21 at 8:10 PM ET.
+Christian Yelich -- hitting .238 with a double, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Boston Red Sox, with Garrett Whitlock on the mound, on April 22 at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mariners.
+In his previous appearance, he went 1-for-4 with an RBI against the Red Sox.

 Christian Yelich Game Info & Props vs. the Red Sox